alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 # Observations

+## Is it not necessary for E2ESM to offer Digital Rights Management

 Integrity of Participation,
 which restricts access
 of a message's PCASM
-to its fixed set of participants, will obviously not apply to PCASM content that is copied as a "fresh string of bits" and then is resubmitted by a participant as a new message sent to a new, "current" set of participants.
+to its fixed set of participants, obviously does not apply to PCASM content that is copied as a "fresh string of bits" which is resubmitted by a participant as a new message that is sent to a new, "current" set of participants.

 Less obviously
 an E2ESM